Capturing computational environments

 For example:

-You want to install the pandas package.
-When you do pip will see that one of the dependencies of pandas is the numpy package.
+You want to install the pandas package, pip will check to see which other packages pandas needs and it will see that one of the dependencies of pandas is the numpy package.

 So when you install pandas, pip will also install numpy for you.